jaicab/jaicab.github.io/_posts/2014-08-02-mixing-colors-with-box-shadow.md

 I may have said this before, but I love when CSS is used in ways it isn't intended and results in beautiful things that couldn't have been done without thinking out of the box. **This is an explanation of a [codepen demo](http://codepen.io/jaicab/pen/xicaj/)** I did some time ago where shadows got mixed creating a nice color spectrum effect.

-First, if you never have work with `box-shadow` for anything but actual shadows, you have to change you point of view and see [what you can with it](/2014/07/21/box-shadow-out-of-the-box/).
+First of all, if you never have used `box-shadow` for anything but actual shadows, you have to change you point of view and see [what you can with it](/2014/07/21/box-shadow-out-of-the-box/).
 It'll help you understand the basics for this demo.

 ##The idea
 When this idea hit me, it was just about mixing all the colors in the color spectrum with shadows in order to keep the number of elements to a minimum.
 But during the process other ideas came up.
 Let's see what we need this far.